★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-TA instruments are embedded in materials development and production testing workflows; switching often requires method transfer, retraining, and re-qualification of lab procedures.
+TA instruments are embedded in materials development and production testing workflows; switching often requires method transfer, retraining and requalification of lab procedures.

 Erosion risks

-• Customer standardization on alternative platforms
+• Customer standardization on alternative materials-science platforms

-• Rapid innovation cycles can reset brand preferences
+• Rapid innovation resets brand preferences

 Leading indicators